-Switching between opened apps on macOS (just like in, mostly, every other OS) is easy.
+Switching between opened apps on macOS (like in, mostly, every other OS) is easy.

 cmd+tab allows you to do just that.

-alt-tab aims to change that bringing a Windows-style application switcher to macOS.
+Alt-tab aims to change that by bringing a Windows-style application switcher to macOS.

 1. Install Hombrew if missing